Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 - Recency Effect
 -
 #### Questions
-1. What is memory?
+1. What is memory?`263`
-2. Are there diff erent kinds of memory?
+2. Are there diff erent kinds of memory?`264`
 3. What are the biological bases of memory?
+4. Working memory and how it operates ?What sections are there ? `267`
-4. `What is the distinction between Long term and short term memory?` The distinction between short- and long-term memory is also supported by the serial position effect, in which the ability to recall information in a list depends on where in the list an item appears.
+5. `What is the distinction between Long term and short term memory?` The distinction between short- and long-term memory is also supported by the serial position effect, in which the ability to recall information in a list depends on where in the list an item appears.
 For instance, often a primacy effect occurs, in which items presented early in a list are remembered better.
 There is also a recency effect, in which items presented late in a list are remembered best.
-5. `Where is long termn memory located in the brain ?` Different parts of brain specialize in different types of memory activities.`Hippocampus`, a part of the brain’s limbic system plays a central role in the consolidation of memories.`Amygdala` is especially involved with memories involving emotion.
+6. `Where is long termn memory located in the brain ?` Different parts of brain specialize in different types of memory activities.`Hippocampus`, a part of the brain’s limbic system plays a central role in the consolidation of memories.`Amygdala` is especially involved with memories involving emotion.
 For example, if you are frightened by a large Doberman, you’re likely to remember the event vividly.
 6. `How is the transformation of information into a memory reflected at the level of neurons?` One answer is `long-term potentiation`, which shows that certain neural pathways become easily excited while a new response is being learned.
 At the same time, the number of synapses between neurons increase as the dendrites branch out to receive messages.
 These changes reflect a process called consolidation , in which memories become fixed and stable in long-term memory
 7. Why might researchers want only to reduce the intensity of a traumatic memory rather than erase it altogether?
-8. What might be some of the practical or ethical issues involved with erasing unwanted memories?
+8. What might be some of the practical or ethical issues involved with erasing unwanted memories?
 9.  `Why are memory traces are distributed throughout the brain ?` when you recall a beautiful beach sunset, your recollection draws on memory stores located in visual areas of the brain
 (the view of the sunset), auditory areas (the sounds of the ocean).
 Diff areas process differet types of memory.